bolt-project/bolt/docs/source/spark-stacking.rst

 Stacking
 ========

-A common use case for the Bolt array in Spark is applying functions in parallel.
+A common use case for distributed arrays is applying functions in parallel.
 In general, when calling ``map``, functions will be applied to the ``value`` of each ``key,value`` record, which is a NumPy array representing a subset of axes.
 For example, if we have the following Bolt array:

 .. code:: python